 If the enforcement agency elects to prosecute, it must advise Fines Victoria of the commencement of that proceeding and the Magistrates’ Court, which will list the matter for a hearing.

-If your fines are subject to an enforcement review on the basis of special circumstances and the enforcement agency requests prosecution, the matter will generally be referred to the Magistrates’ Court’s Special Circumstances List.
+If your fines are subject to an enforcement review on the basis of special circumstances and the enforcement agency requests prosecution, the matter may be referred to the Magistrates’ Court’s Special Circumstances List.

 However, the future of the Special Circumstances List is in doubt under the new fines system.
-If your application for an enforcement review was made on another basis, the matter will be refered to the Magistrates’ Court’s General List to be heard by a judicial registrar (see “Going to court” below).
+If your application for an enforcement review was made on another basis, the matter will be referred to the Magistrates’ Court’s General List (see “Going to court”).

 After a notice of final demand is issued, Fines Victoria has broad powers to apply administrative sanctions, including suspending, not granting or not renewing a person’s driver licence or registration.

 If your licence or registration has been suspended and you have applied for an enforcement review, you may request, as part of your application, that these administrative sanctions are lifted based on your circumstances pending your application being determined.
 Note that if your enforcement review application is successful, Fines Victoria must direct VicRoads to cease any driver or vehicle sanctions.

 The Family Violence Scheme is an option for people who have experienced family violence and who have accrued fines as a result of family violence.